 It’s important to note that (most) legumes are poisonous when raw and can only be eaten cooked.
 While you can eat fresh green peas and beans raw, please do so only in moderation.

 Most legumes on our list need to be soaked before use (usually in 3 times the amount of water).
 After soaking, use new water for cooking.
 This shortens the cooking time and can help get rid of the compounds that cause bloating and flatulence.
+Check out our guide on how to cook dried beans for more detail.

 - Beans: soak for 12 hours, cook for 60-90 minutes